casey/just/README.md

 `just` will skip invocations of recipes with the `[cache]` attribute<sup>master</sup> if it finds an entry matching the invocation in the cache.
-The `[cache]` attribute may only be used with script recipes and is currently unstable and meaningfully incomplete.
+The `[cache]` attribute may only be used with script recipes and is currently unstable.

-Unlike many other features of `just`, which are, hopefully, well thought-out and user-friendly, cached recipes are inherently fragile, and it is important to understand their limitations before relying on them.
+Unlike many other features of `just`, which are, hopefully, well thought-out and user-friendly, cached recipes are inherently fragile.
+It is important to understand their limitations before relying on them.
 Please read this section thoroughly, including the friendly admonitions below.

 The cache is a directory named `.justcache` alongside the `justfile` and should not be committed to version control systems.
 It contains cache entry named